Internship Details

 -

-What does a typical day look like when interning at Texas Equine?
+5. What does a typical day look like when interning at Texas Equine?
 While this is a great opportunity to gain experience working with horses, this internship does include physical labor.
 Interns may be asked to complete the following tasks: feed horses, replenish grain bin, unload grain bags (each bag weigh 50 lbs), clean stalls, clean and fill water troughs or buckets, groom horses, bathe horses, clean tack, apply medication to horses, pick up obstacles from the arena, sweep tack room and feed room, blanket horses and other horse care tasks.
+This is a MANUAL LABOR internship!

-What should I wear?
+6. What should I wear?
 Dress for the job you want!
 Please wear pants (jeans or breeches), a shirt with sleeves, and closed-toed shoes.
 Boots are preferred, but tennis shoes are acceptable.
 While shorts and a tank top are cooler, they are not professional for the equine industry.
+Hair should be kept neat and put up, or wearing an appropriate hat is always acceptable.
+Please refrain from wearing baggy clothes as this creates a safety hazard and does not look appropriate for the equine industry.

-Is there a financial commitment?
+7. Is there a financial commitment?
 A $20 deposit is required to secure an interview slot.
 The deposit will be returned during the first training session.
 The deposit will be forfeited in the event of a cancelled interview or a "no-show".
-In the event that an internship position is not offered, the deposit will be refunded post-interview.
+If an internship position is not offered, the deposit will be refunded after the interview.